charlieworld-rgb/week2assignment/README.md

-hopfully all requiments were met . the strech goals i found this very diffcult
+hopfully all requiments were met . i was unable to reach the strech goals . i found this very diffcult .